-As we are following the University of Vermont procedures regarding COVID-19, the NWCS Cereal Testing Lab will remain open, but with reduced staffing and university mail services.
-If you are shipping a sample, please email us at [email protected] ahead of time so we can arrange to have your sample delivered to the lab in a timely manner.
+As we are following the University of Vermont procedures regarding COVID-19, the NWCS Cereal Testing Lab will remain open with normal turnaround time for samples.
+Please email us at firstname.lastname@example.org if you have any questions.

 The NWCS web site also contains information and resources related to the current COVID-19 pandemic.
 Please view the page for the resources – http://go.uvm.edu/nwcrops.

 The winter conferences are completed.
 We did have to cancel the Grain Growers Conference, but held a Grain Growers Webinar instead.
 Please view the UVM Extension Northwest Crops & Soils Program Conferences and Events page (https://go.uvm.edu/conferences) to see any past events and links to copies of presentations when available.

 On March 24, 2020, we had a Grain Growers Webinar (PDF). from 12:00 p.m. to 2:00 p.m.
 It included the following two webinar presentations that you can now access to watch.
 Each are 1 hour or under.

 Growing Rye for Flavor and Function (YouTube video available) with Aaron MacLeod of Hartwick College.

 Cover Crop Based No-Till and Interseeding Techniques (YouTube video available) with Erin Silva from University of Wisconsin.